- Chart

 Weaknesses

-- Limited brand recognition compared to major competitors
+- Limited brand power compared to national consumer brands.

 Opportunities